-This year, HIRF has been redesigned to integrate with the Facility Condition Assessment Program (FCAP) in order to help prioritize HIRF projects.
-The FCAP is extremely important in informing hospitals, LHINs and the ministry of the state of infrastructure at each hospital and across the Province.
+The integration of HIRF with the Facility Condition Assessment Program (FCAP) help prioritize HIRF projects.
+The FCAP is extremely important in informing hospitals, Ontario Health and the ministry of the state of infrastructure at each hospital and across the Province.
 Integrating the FCAP into HIRF will assist in determining the highest priority infrastructure projects such that available financial resources may be directed towards these needs.
 As such, the HIRF allocation methodology has changed to reflect the results of FCAP.

-Upon a hospital’s receipt of notification from the ministry informing the hospital of its approved HIRF grant, each hospital must complete and submit to its LHIN, the HIRF Submission Form.
-The HIRF Submission Form describes the project(s) for which the hospital is requesting LHIN recommendation to undertake with its approved HIRF grant.
-The LHIN will review the HIRF Submission Form against program eligibility criteria, and then recommends the Hospital’s project(s) to the Ministry.
-Once the LHIN recommends the project(s), the Hospital will send a signed copy of the HIRF agreement to the ministry.
+Upon a hospital’s receipt of notification from the ministry informing the hospital of its approved HIRF grant, each hospital must complete and submit to its region, the HIRF Submission Form.
+The HIRF Submission Form describes the project(s) for which the hospital is requesting Ontario Health recommendation to undertake with its approved HIRF grant.
+Ontario Health will review the HIRF Submission Form against program eligibility criteria, and then recommends the Hospital’s project(s) to the Ministry.
+Once the project(s) are recommended, the Hospital will send a signed copy of the HIRF agreement to the ministry.
 Upon ministry receipt of the recommended HIRF Submission Form and the ministry signing the HIRF Agreement, the approved HIRF grant will be released to the hospital.

 Upon a hospital’s completion of all of its HIRF projects approved for a given year, the hospital is required to submit to the ministry the HIRF Settlement Report.
 This report includes an external Auditor’s statement attesting to the HIRF funds received and disbursed in accordance with Canadian Generally Accepted Accounting Principles.
 The hospital is also asked to submit a copy of the original HIRF Submission Form in which the project(s) completed were approved to be undertaken.